KML: Using Machine Learning to Improve Storage Systems: 's Architecture

-Both the training and inference phases for machine learning solutions are computationally intensive.
-Except for model initialization and ML model-saving operations, there is no I/O involved in \kml APIs. \kml's impact on the safety and stability of storage components is limited to memory allocation and concurrency.
-Memory allocations in both user and kernel space can use locking mechanisms.
-Therefore, there might be unexpected latencies or deadlocks.
-To avoid these problems, \kml allocates memory only in the asynchronous training thread. \kml also uses a lock-free circular buffer for data communication and reserves additional memory for extra safety.
+Both the training and inference phases for ML solutions can be computationally intensive.
+Except for model initialization and saving models to files, \kml APIs involve no other I/Os. \kml's impact on the stability of storage performance is limited to memory-allocation latency and concurrency.
+Memory allocations in both user and kernel space can use locking mechanisms, which could incur unexpected latencies.
+To minimize these problems, \kml allocates memory only in the asynchronous training thread. \kml uses a lock-free circular buffer for data communication and reserves 512 bytes of additional memory to further ensure stability under memory-pressure conditions.
+Lastly, we applied standard k-fold cross validation techniques to ensure the stability of our ML solutions.

-Obtaining predictable accuracy and performance from ML solutions depends on how the ML model is architected.
-We applied standard (\eg N-fold) validation techniques to ensure the stability of our ML solutions (see Section~\ref{sec:use-cases}).
-From a security perspective, we recognize that loading an unverified ML model into a running kernel opens up new attack surfaces.
-We are exploring solutions to digitally sign and certify loadable models~\cite{linux-code-signing, kim2018broken}.
+ML solutions can suffer from unexpected behavior and are harder to explain.
+Conversely, traditional heuristics have well-defined behaviors often expressed as closed-form formulas.
+An ML algorithm may behave erratically when used in new, unforeseen settings, which could hurt system performance where ML is deployed.
+This type of issue is difficult to troubleshoot due to the long-standing explainability problems that affect ML models~\cite{agarwal2020neural}. \kml currently supports two ML models: neural networks and decision trees.
+Decision tree predictions are more explainable because they are represented as a tree of successive \textsc{if-then} statements, bisecting the range of the features considered.
+Deep neural networks, however, are more challenging to explain and verify.
+Nevertheless, recent work focuses on explainability in ML~\cite{jeyakumar2020can, samek2020toward, ras2018explanation, agarwal2020neural}.
+While we plan to improve \kml model stability using feedback-based control algorithms in the future, we currently focus on demonstrating that ML \emph{can} tune storage system parameters \emph{better} than existing heuristics.